 If you’d rather go on an adventure with an expert guide than strike out on the best hikes in Portugal alone, log on to KE Adventure and make the best of your time and money with their expert-guided tours.

-Log on to KE Adventure if you are looking forward to your next great adventure in Portugal.
-Make the best of your time and money under expert guided tours.
-With more than 500 trails all over Portugal, the outdoor enthusiasts will remain spoilt for choices when it comes to hiking and trekking.
+With more than 500 trails all over Portugal, outdoor enthusiasts and lovers of unspoiled natural beauty will remain spoilt for choices when it comes to hiking and trekking.

-For those who are finding it difficult to make up their mind, here are some top picks when hiking in Portugal.
+For those who are finding it difficult to make up their mind, here is our list of the best hikes in Portugal.

 2 – Lousã hiking trails up the mountain